nyu-ossd-s20/StudyBuddy/CONTRIBUTING.md

-If you want to contribute, make a pull request.
+If you want to contribute, make a pull request

 Planned features:
-Blocking websites for a time range.
+1. Blocking websites for a time range.
-Accountability feature contact friend when you attempt to access blocked sites.
+2. Accountability feature contact friend when you attempt to access blocked sites.
-Ability to change top sites with icons, etc.
+3. Ability to change top sites with icons, etc.